Ysgol Garth Olwg

 Attention was brought upon the school in 2009 with the revival of a campaign to retain the name of Ysgol Gyfun Rhydfelen, for reasons of historical significance, in protest over the local council's decision to rename the school Ysgol Gyfun Garth Olwg.

 Description

 Ysgol Gyfun Garth Olwg is a Welsh medium school, all subjects apart from English are taught in the Welsh language.

-Approximately 1000 students are on the school roll, including 160 students studying at sixth form.
+Approximately 1,000 pupils are on the school roll, including 160 studying at sixth form.
 About ninety-two percent of pupils come from homes where the main language is English as against eight percent from homes where Welsh is the main language.
 A new school magazine, Bytholwyrdd, has been published every quarter since 2006.

 The school itself consists of five blocks; Berthlwyd, Celyn, Drysgoed, Maendy and Pentwyn.

 The school currently has six feeder primary schools.
 They are: